nanek/spotcheck/README.md

 # Spotcheck

-Quick, light weight querying of log files from AWS S3.
+Quick, light weight querying of log files stored on AWS S3.

-- Downloads files from a S3 bucket.
+- Downloads files from a S3 bucket for a single day.
 - Concatenates all files into a single file.
 - Unzips if necessary.
 - Converts from a standard log format into JSON.